 Introduction

-IBM currently provides three ILM solutions on Linux to migrate data from disk to tape: Spectrum Protect HSM,, and Spectrum Archive Enterprise Edition.
+IBM currently provides three ILM solutions on Linux to migrate data from disk to tape: Spectrum Protect HSM, HPSS, and Spectrum Archive Enterprise Edition.
 These solutions are integrated within the ILM framework that Spectrum Scale provides.
 Furthermore, Spectrum Protect HSM requires a Spectrum Protect Server and Spectrum Archive is based on Spectrum Protect HSM code (a Spectrum Protect Server is not necessary in that case).

 For users who do not want or cannot use Spectrum Scale there is no such solution available.
 Especially cloud object storage providers who build up their environment on standard hardware and software have little interest to use a highly advanced file system like Spectrum Scale.
 Clustering functionality that is provided by Spectrum Scale is not necessarily needed by since the clustering functionality already provided with e.g. OpenStack SWIFT.